Readmikenow has written about various medical conditions. He has previously written a series of articles on Polyarteritis nodosa.

 Capture and Incarceration

 In 1969, Abagnale was arrested in Montpellier, France.
 At this time, he was wanted by a dozen countries on charges of fraud.
-He spent six months at Perpignan prison where he was in a cell that had no toilet facilities, blanket, little or no light.
+He spent six months at Perpignan prison where he was in a cell that had no toilet facilities, blanket, and little or no light.
 Food and water were at a minimum.
 He was then sent to Sweden where he was found guilty of forgery and served six months in much better conditions.
 Abagnale then was sent to the United States.

 When Abagnale was on his way to the United States, he escaped from a plane in New York City.
 He did this at night and he made his way to the Bronx.
 Abagnale then got keys to a bank in Canada where he had a safe deposit box with thousands of dollars.
 He was apprehended in Canada waiting for plane tickets to Brazil.
 He was then turned over to United States law enforcement.